mose1020/robologics_brause/README.md

 Note, that this repository is a template repository.
 You can use it as a starting point for your own ROS2 applications but please do not push your changes to this repository.

+## Specific Ahoi Brause Stuff
-BAse  coordinates R3 on metal grid
+Base  coordinates R3 on metal grid set for easier orientation
+Coordinates:
 0.125 0.324 1.023